 If you want to interact with a pre-existing CAIRIS model, you can find some examples on the CAIRIS github, repository, e.g. NeuroGrid.
 You can import this from the System/Import menu, selecting type ‘Model’, and the model file to import.
 Allow a minute or two for this import to complete.

-You can accept many of these defaults, except for the database root password.
+You can accept many of these defaults, except for the database root password, an initial username and password which need to be supplied.
 When you select

 If you want to run the Flask development server, run

 ./cairisd.py runserver (the script can be found in cairis/cairis/bin).

 If you want to run CAIRIS in a production environment then it may be sensible to use mod_wsgi-express rather than the Flask development server.
 To do this, you will need to install the requisite Apache2 packages.

 You will then need to use pip to install the requisite dependencies.

 To start mod_wsgi-express, you should run

 mod_wsgi-express start-server cairis.wsgi; cairis.wsgi can also be found in cairis/cairis/bin.